-The 40hz activity appears out of the temporal lobes.
-It’s pathways have come to be understood after studies of people who had trouble in the temporal lobes (epilepsy, head injury, etc.).
-It involves the surface of the temporal lobes, and two of it’s deeper structures, the amygdala and the hippocampus.
+The 40hz activity appears out of the thalamus, deep in the brain, and includes the temporal lobes.
+Its pathways have come to be understood after studies of people who had trouble in the temporal lobes (epilepsy, head injury, etc.) and two of its deeper structures, the amygdala and the hippocampus.

 One the other side of the brain, following the rule that each thing on one side of the brain does the opposite of what the same thing on the other side of the brain does, we get the conclusion that there is a non-linguistic sense of self on the right side of the brain.

 Ordinarily, our two ‘selves’ work in tandem with one another.
 The one on the left is sort of in charge of things, but constantly gets input from the sense of self on the other side.
 Both of them are accustomed (or habituated) to this arrangement.
 But, once in a while, (or for some people, quite often) the two fall out of phase with one another, and the left-sided ‘self’ manifests by itself.